 Unitrusts provide you with a variable income based on a fixed percentage of the market value of the trust’s assets, which are revalued annually.

 Annuity trusts provide you with a fixed income based on a percentage of the initial market value of the trust.

 If you are considering an estate gift of $100,000 or more, a charitable remainder trust offers you the opportunity to do so while retaining an income stream for life.
-To calculate what the benefits of a charitable remainder trust might be for you, click here to use our online calculator or contact us directly to speak in confidence about this gift option.
+Contact us directly to speak in confidence about this gift option.

 When creating any estate gift for The Bushnell, we encourage you to speak with your legal and financial advisors.